Lewis-Trowbridge/whatanime.py/README.rst

 Whatanime
 ======================================
-A Python library for interacting with whatanime.ga.
-I have no relationship with the owner of whatanime.ga.
+A Python library for interacting with trace.moe (formerly whatanime.ga).
+I have no relationship with the owner of trace.moe.

 Installation
 ----------